Alena18/HANGaDICTATOR/README.md

 - **Feature #6**

-    - For replayability the word is always randomized from a list of 20 words.
+    - For replayability the word is always randomised from a list of 20 words.

 ![screenshot](documentation/words.png)